- For Health Professionals

 COVID-19 vaccinations are recommended for people with a past history of COVID-19.
-The ATAGI clinical guidance on COVID-19 vaccination (pp.15) recommends that vaccination is deferred by up to six months after acute infection with COVID-19.
-This is because after having had COVID-19, the risk of being re-infected may be reduced for at least six months.
-Patients who have experienced severe or prolonged symptoms (beyond six months) can be vaccinated on a case-by case basis.
+The ATAGI clinical guidance on COVID-19 vaccination (Considerations for special populations> People with a past SARS-CoV-2 infection) recommends that vaccination is deferred by up to six months after acute infection with COVID-19.
+Patients who have experienced severe or prolonged symptoms (beyond three months) should be vaccinated on a case-by case basis after consultation with their GP.

 Vaccination providers are reminded to report concerns regarding a suspected adverse event following immunisation (AEFI).
 All uncommon, unexpected or serious AEFI, must be reported to the local Public Health Unit on 1300 066 055 or by email using the TGA AEFI case notification form.
 Additional information on investigation, management support and reporting requirements are available on the NSW Health COVID-19 vaccination website.